microlinkhq/www/src/pages/docs/sdk/getting-started/considerations.md

 Based on that premise, **Microlink SDK** has been designed with two premises on the mind.

 * **Common surface**: Although they may have different interface API, every specific integration has the same functionalities.
-* **Lightweight & Fast**: The bundle size tend to be equal or less than 10KB (no polyfills included).
+* **Lightweight & fast**: The bundle size tend to be equal or less than 10KB (no polyfills included).
-* **Customizable Style**: At least you can customize style using universal CSS classes present on the markup.
+* **Customizable style**: At least you can customize style using universal CSS classes present on the markup.

 ## Pollyfills